Kentucky Butter Bundt Cake

 Recipe adapted from AllRecipes.

-After cake cools for 15 minutes, gently shake it back and forth to loosen the cake from the pan, then flip it onto the serving plate.
+After the cake cools for 15 minutes, gently shake it back and forth to loosen the cake from the pan, then flip it onto the serving plate.
 Don't shake too vigorously or pieces of the cake may break off and stick.

-Well used Bundt pans tend to stick, so I use a generous coating of butter or shortening, then a dusting of flour as my non-stick coating.
+Well-used Bundt pans tend to stick, so I use a generous coating of butter or shortening, then a dusting of flour as my non-stick coating.

 Nutrition Information: